1.1: Fragments

 In the above figure, on the right side, the numbers mean the following:

-2. A user event, such as clicking a button, adds the date picker to the UI of the Activity.
+Activitybefore the user event that adds the date picker. - A user event, such as clicking a button, adds the date picker to the UI of the

 The benefits of using fragments